award

 How much is my Los Angeles wrongful termination settlement worth?

 It is important to note that employment lawsuits involving wrongful termination almost always settle, as litigation is very costly.
 A settlement is a convenient option for both parties, especially since trials could be very unpredictable.
-However, if the parties are unable to settle, our attorneys are not afraid of going to trial.

 The different factors our Los Angeles wrongful termination attorneys take into consideration when determining your case value are: